aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/pagebreaks/get-horizontal-page-breaks-inside-worksheet/_index.md

 | folder         | string | query    | The folder path in storage where the file is located. _(optional)_ |
 | storageName    | string | query    | The name of the storage. _(optional)_                              |

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/PageBreaks/GetHorizontalPageBreaks) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The <a href="https://apireference.aspose.cloud/cells/#/PageBreaks/GetHorizontalPageBreaks" rel="noopener" title="OpenAPI specification for GetHorizontalPageBreaks">OpenAPI Specification</a> defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 You can use the cURL command‑line tool to access Aspose.Cells web services easily.
 The following example shows how to call the Cloud API with cURL.